Things to Do in Bayfield Ontario

 Bayfield is one of those small towns that I keep coming back to.
 It’s just 75 minutes from home, which makes it perfect for an Ontario day trip when I want a change of scenery without too much effort.

-I usually start with heading to Main Street and let the day unfold from there.
+I usually start by heading to Main Street and let the day unfold from there.
 Whether I stay for a few hours or linger into the evening, Bayfield always gives me that feeling of having stepped away from the everyday.

 I’m happy to share my favourite ways to spend time in Bayfield, from places to eat to quiet corners to walk.
 It’s simple, it’s easy, and it’s always worth the drive.